 Hi Monica, it’s Richard, Pied Piper’s recruiter.
 The entire team loved you and I’m excited to extend you an offer to join Pied Piper as a Director of Winning.
 We think you’ll be a great fit here culturally and we really hope you decide to join the team.
 We have a few other candidates we really like, so I’ll need a decision by the end of tomorrow, ok?

-Well that happened fast.
-You weren’t really even in the market for a job because you like your current one, but they reached out to you and Pied Piper is such a cool company and this will look great on your resume and you could really use the salary bump if you’re ever going to be able to afford buying a house.
+Well, that happened fast.
+You weren’t really even in the market for a job because you like your current one, but they reached out to you and Pied Piper is such a cool company.
+This will look great on your resume and you could really use the salary bump if you’re ever going to be able to afford buying a house.